-If you're looking for your order to be in your mailbox within 48-72 hours, you are not in the right place.
+If you're looking for your order to be in your mailbox within 48-72 hours, you are *not* in the right place.
 You do not want to order from me.
-This is definitely not Amazon and handling times *start* at five business days (excluding weekends and holidays).
+This is definitely not Amazon and handling times *start* at 10 business days (excluding weekends and holidays).

 Many of my products and curios are virtually made from scratch, and while I don't grow my own sandalwood, almost all of my formulas contain at least one or two ingredients that I grow, harvest, or prepare myself.

 When I can't grow it or make it, I source it as locally as possible (often from someone in my family or close network).
 Especially in the wake of COVID, I'd rather support small suppliers than huge companies, and I like to know what goes into the stuff I'm making.
-But smaller, local companies can't always prep and ship as quickly as big factories and warehouses.
+But smaller companies can't always prep and ship as quickly as big factories and warehouses.
 So that's another element of my shipping and handling times.

-Anything custom-made or requiring custom finishing or any kind of altar work generally has a minimum 10-day handling time.
-Not every altar is free at every moment, and most items need to be prepped before they are ready for the altar portion of the work anyway.
+Anything custom-made or requiring custom finishing or any kind of altar work generally has a minimum 10-day handling time, excluding weekends and holidays.
 And if you order more than one item that needs customization or altar work, it may not be possible for me to make them all simultaneously.

 My repeat customers prize the personal attention they get.
-If speed is more important to you, though, you can buy pre-made items off the shelf at plenty of other places that will ship a lot quicker than I usually can, and we'll probably both be happier if you do.
+If speed is more important to you, though, you can buy pre-made items off the shelf at plenty of other places that will ship a lot quicker than I usually can (and we'll probably both be happier if you do).

 If the handling time is ever a concern, contact me before purchasing and we can discuss whether I can realistically meet your deadline.

-Trace Requests and Orders in Transit
+Trace Requests and Claims